What are Galvanic Cells?

 How Galvanic Cells Work?

-This video goes through the workings of a galvanic cell.
+This video takes you through an introduction to the workings of a galvanic cell.

 An example of a galvanic cell is a fuel cell.